openjdk/leyden/README.md

 the startup time, time to peak performance, and footprint of Java programs, as a part of [Project Leyden](https://openjdk.org/projects/leyden).
-We solicit feedback from the Java community, with the hope that some of these improvements can eventually be incoporated into future JDK releases.
+We solicit feedback from the Java community, with the hope that some of these improvements can eventually be incorporated into future JDK releases.

 ## 0. Disclaimers